-The current tax is the amount that the Company settles as a result of the tax filings of the income tax relating to a fiscal year.
+The current tax is the amount that the Group settles as a result of the tax filings of the income tax relating to a fiscal year.
 The deductions and other tax benefits in the tax liability, excluding the withholdings and payments on account, as well as the tax loss carryforwards from previous years, give rise to a lower amount of current tax.

-The deferred tax expense or income corresponds to the cancellation and recognition of deferred tax assets and liabilities.
+The deferred tax expense or income corresponds to the cancellation or recognition of deferred tax assets and liabilities.
 These include the temporary differences that are identified as those amounts that are expected to be payable or recoverable derived from the differences between the carrying amounts of the assets and liabilities and their tax value, as well as the tax loss carryforwards pending to be compensated and the tax credits not applied.
-These amounts are recorded at the tax rate at which they are expected to be recovered or settled.
+These amounts are recorded at the expected tax rate from the moment it is probable they are going to be recovered or settled.

-Under the liability method, temporary differences that arise from assets or liabilities are the difference between the tax base of an asset or liability and its carrying amount in the Balance Sheet.
+Under the liability method, temporary differences that arise from assets or liabilities are the difference between the tax base of an asset or liability and its carrying amount in the Consolidated Balance Sheet.
 The tax base of an asset or liability is the amount attributed to the asset or liability for tax purposes.

-Deferred tax liabilities will be recognized for all taxable temporary differences, except those deriving from the initial recognition of goodwill or other assets and liabilities in a transaction that affects neither the tax base nor the accounting result and is not a business combination.
+"Deferred tax liabilities" will be recognized for all taxable temporary differences, except for those derived from the initial recognition of goodwill or other assets and liabilities in a transaction that affects neither the tax base nor the accounting result and is not a business combination.